 IS ‘BRING YOUR OWN DEVICE’ JUST A TREND?

 Everything has its antidote.
 That is the base of every change.
-Today we're already well aware how much IT is rapidly and constantly evolving.
-To keep up at this fast pace of innovation, it`s needless to say how companies need to invest money, time and energy.
-Businesses need to increase productivity and enable their workers to have easy access to information, data and files.
+Today we’re already well aware how much IT is rapidly and constantly evolving.
+To keep up with this fast pace of innovation, it`s needless to say how companies need to invest money, time and energy.
+Businesses need to increase productivity and enable their workers to have easy access to information, data, and files.
 All this while keeping their IT environment secure.

 Meanwhile, employees increasingly want to use their own devices to access company applications data.
 This concept is widely known as BYOD (Bring Your Own Device) and was first introduced in 2009.
-But only in the 2011 it started to become an emerging trend.
+But only in 2011, it started to become an emerging trend.
 Studies suggest this trend isn’t going anywhere.
 According to Markets and Markets the global market for BYOD will increase from $67.21 billion in 2011 to about $181.39 billion by the year 2017.(1)

 Also referred to as IT consumerization, BYOD enables employees to work on the device they choose.
-The growth of devices such as tablets and smartphones, has led many companies, such as here, at Awingu, to allow employees to bring their own devices to work.
+The growth of devices such as tablets and smartphones has led many companies, such as here, at Awingu, to allow employees to bring their own devices to work.
 This policy brings many advantages, such as productivity gains and cost savings.

 In return, this also pushes IT departments to continuously keep up with new technology available on the market.
 In recent years, this has become a complex ever growing challenge.
 However, more and more companies are now looking to incorporate or improve existing BYOD policies.
 According to Cisco, only 36% of enterprises provide full support for employee-owned devices.(2) In other words, 36% of enterprises claim to give support for any device (smartphone, tablet, laptop, etc.) the employee brings into the workplace.